AnVales/Networks/README.md

 rumor_renyi: Implementation of an Erdos-renyi network and the propagation of a rumour in it.

 towns_epidemic: Implementation of an Erdos-renyi network and modelling the spread of a disease in this network (i.e. as if the network is a city).

+erdos_renyi_drunk: Implementation of an Erdos-renyi network and modelling of a drunk man walking through the nodes without following any path, moving randomly.